You Ask: Best Mattress for Your Back?

 You Ask: What is the Best Mattress for Your Back?

 It’s a question I’m asked a lot.
 There really is no best mattress, but there are many considerations to be taken into account.
 Mattresses are available in different types, market foam, water, coiled as well as a mixture of all these.
 All these mattresses are suited for different purposes and have you ever wondered as to which one is the best for your back.
 Soft, firm or medium can also be chosen and lets us look as to what is the perfect option.
+For a deeper dive into mattress types and how to match them to your specific condition, see How I Help Choose the Right Mattress for Your Condition.

 A poll conducted among orthopedic surgeons revealed that 95% of them believed that mattresses play a crucial role in back pain management and 75% of them were of the view that firm mattress is the most suitable option.
 These are just findings and their benefits are sure of.